 An IBM social business adoption workshop, developed with the Dachis Group, is designed to facilitate rapid adoption.
 In the mentorship programs, participants are shown how to become effective community managers, which has been identified as the fastest growing role in social business, and how to increase employee engagement in such communities.

-The technical certification programs include assessment exams and training resources for day-to-day tasks associated with social software, and the Social Business Agenda workshops on IBM PartnerWorld offer discussion forums.
+The technical programs include assessment exams and training resources for day-to-day tasks associated with social software, and the Social Business Agenda workshops on IBM PartnerWorld offer discussion forums.

 "People don't do business with companies," IBM says on the Social Business section of its corporate Web site.
 "People do business with people."
 Social media has become a major part of many companies' approach to their customers and to internal collaboration, and a variety of vendors are employing socially based, business-targeted solutions.